Waiting period (Six-Day War): Views of Arab leadership

 President Abdul Rahman Arif of Iraq said that "the existence of Israel is an error which must be rectified.
-This is an opportunity to wipe out the ignominy which has been with us since 1948".
+This is an opportunity to wipe out the ignominy which has been with us since 1948."
 The Iraqi Prime Minister predicted that "there will be practically no Jewish survivors".

 In May 1967, Hafez al-Assad, then Syria's Defense Minister declared: "Our forces are now entirely ready not only to repulse the aggression, but to initiate the act of liberation itself, and to explode the Zionist presence in the Arab homeland.
 The Syrian Army, with its finger on the trigger, is united...
 I, as a military man, believe that the time has come to enter into a battle of annihilation."

 Political moves

 Speaking before the Knesset, Israeli Prime Minister Levi Eshkol tried to calm the situation by assuring the Arab states that Israel was not seeking war.

-On May 23, chief of general staff Yitzhak Rabin met with Ben-Gurion to ask for reassurance.
+On May 23, chief of general staff Yitzhak Rabin met with former prime minister David Ben-Gurion to ask for reassurance.
 Ben-Gurion, however, accused him of putting the country in mortal jeopardy by mobilizing the reserves and openly preparing for war against a coalition of Arab states, saying that at the very least, Rabin should have obtained the support of a foreign power as he himself had done during the Sinai Campaign 11 years earlier.
 Rabin was shaken by the meeting and took to his bed for 36 hours, in what became known as the 'nicotine poisoning' incident.
 Rabin turned to Ezer Weizman and asked him to replace him as Chief of Staff.
 Weizman refused, saying that it would be a severe blow to the IDF.

-Meanwhile, Eban went to the United States and met three times with Secretary of State Dean Rusk.
+Meanwhile, Abba Eban went to the United States and met three times with Secretary of State Dean Rusk.
 However, Washington announced that it would intervene on Israel's behalf only if the USSR joined the fighting.
 President of the United States Lyndon B. Johnson asked Israel not to start a military operation, promising to provide Israel with oil.

 Calls were growing in Jerusalem for unity government, with the National Religious Party calling for an emergency government.
 Old rivals David Ben-Gurion and Menachem Begin met in Sde Boker, where Begin asked Ben-Gurion to join Eshkol's government.
 Although Eshkol's Mapai party initially opposed the widening of its government, it eventually changed its mind.